-Forms: A form can include between 20 and 100 movements, so depending upon which form you are doing, it can take up to 20 minutes to perform all of the movements in that form.
+Forms: A form can include between 20 and 100 movements.
+Depending upon which form you are doing, it can take up to 20 minutes to perform it.

-Breathing: Paying attention to the breath is a key benefit of Tai Chi, so while performing the movements, you will be asked to make sure the breath is originating from the diaphragm.
-While breathing is natural to all of us, it’s not uncommon for people to actually take shallow (nearly panting) breaths without realizing it.
-Being mindful and paying attention to our breath is one of the great benefits of tai chi for cancer patients, and can be a first step in learning to calm the mind and body.
+Breathing: Paying attention to the breath is a key benefit of Tai Chi.
+While performing the movements, you will be asked to make sure the breath is originating from the diaphragm.
+Breathing is natural to all of us, but it’s typical for people to actually take shallow (nearly panting) breaths without realizing it.
+Being mindful and paying attention to our breath can be a first step in learning to calm the mind and body.

 Meditative focus: Not only will you learn to concentrate on your breath, you will also learn to concentrate on relaxed awareness, often called “meditative concentration,” which involves the area just below your navel.
 It is believed that qi (our circulating life force) begins below the navel and travels through the body.

 Tai Chi works equally well in a group setting or alone.
-Once you’ve worked with an instructor long enough to feel comfortable, one of the beauties of Tai Chi is just this versatility.
+Once you’ve worked with an instructor long enough to feel comfortable, one of the great benefits of Tai Chi is just this versatility.